Condusiv Technologies logo Think Faster with Condusiv Technologies

 4. In the Delete Files dialog box, click to select the Delete all offline content check box, and then click OK.

-Sometimes, if the link gets wrapped onto two lines in your email then the whole link does not get used.
+5. Click OK.
+Learn more about How to Delete Temporary Internet Explorer files Try downloading your product.
+If this fails go to the next step below.
+Server error or file not found error: Sometimes, if the link gets wrapped onto two lines in your email then the whole link does not get used.
 If this appears to be the case, try copying the first line of the address and pasting it into the address bar of your web browser and then copying and pasting the second line into your browser (at the end of what you already pasted).
+If you continue experiencing problems with the download, please respond by including a screenshot of your desktop.
+This will help us assist you to get your product.

 General

 Diskeeper is safe because it uses mechanisms built in the Microsoft operating systems such as the move API and maintains cache coherency, file security and permissions information, and file content integrity.
-Diskeeper does not alter the content of a file or a database.
+It does not alter the content of a file or a database.
 The only change to file attribute-type information is the physical location of the file on the volume.

-Windows built-in defragmenter does not have the strength to keep up with fragmentation.
+“Windows built-in defragmenter does not have the strength to keep up with fragmentation.
 As fragmentation builds up, it becomes a much harder challenge to handle.
 Fragmentation builds up rapidly and in a very random manner.
 Even with light computer activity or minimal use, your computer becomes fragmented.
 This will usually be sooner than later and will often result in a hit against your system’s performance.
 Eventually, this will also diminish the reliability of the system.
 Even cleaning up temporary internet files does not solve the need to defragment daily.
 Other files on your system will eventually become fragmented regardless.

 You can compare the concept of a car needing an oil change.
 Without this normal maintenance, you would damage your engine.
 Although the concept applies, it is actually more critical for computers.
 Fragmentation occurs at the hard drive level.
 As fragmentation accumulates, the hard drive becomes the bottleneck.
 Often, hard drives spin at the same revolutions per minute (RPM- similar to a car's engine RPM) that our car’s engines do.
 Also consider that most of us are usually at our computers longer than we are in our cars.

 This requires the need for daily defragmentation.
 A task that the built-in defragmenter cannot stand up against.
 Diskeeper offers a complete easy-to-use interface and preset scheduling options which make it easier than ever to schedule defrag jobs.
 Diskeeper removes the need to ever have to remember to defragment your computer.
-This is because it runs using "Set it and Forget It" technology.
+This is because it runs using “”Set it and Forget It”” technology.

 It is recommended that you purchase or try Diskeeper and set it up to run at least once per day.
 This ensures peak performance.
-Keeping in an effective schedule (that suits your life style and the use of the computer); you can ensure a constant return of your investment, your computer.
+Keeping in an effective schedule (that suits your life style and the use of the computer); you can ensure a constant return of your investment, your computer.”

 Yes, automatic defragmentation with Diskeeper can significantly enhance the performance of a disk array.
 Multi-disk arrays, such as RAID 5 arrays, are seen by the operating system as a single disk, known as a virtual disk.
 The operating system builds a master file table (MFT) that arranges files on the virtual disk and requests data from the RAID controller based on its layout in the MFT.
 If a file is fragmented into several pieces, the OS must make multiple I/O requests, one to retrieve each chunk (or fragment) of data from the disk.